12 Engagement Ring Cuts and Diamond Shapes Compared

 • Reflects maximum light for maximum sparkle.

-• Ideal for those who want a traditional, classic look.
+• Ideal for a traditional, classic look.

 2. Princess Cut Diamond